RomanPilyushin/Hacken/README.md

 - **Service Connection**: ✅ The service connects to Infura (an Ethereum node) and processes real-time transactions.
 - **Start, Stop, Resume**: ✅ The service can stop and resume without losing transaction data.
 - **Efficient Data Storage**: ✅ Efficient batch processing for storing transactions is implemented.
-For production, database configuration changes (PostgreSQL, MySQL) would be needed.
 - **REST Service**: ✅ The REST service provides endpoints for searching stored transactions.
 - **Optional Features**:
     - **API Documentation**: ✅ Implemented with Swagger.